scolombo30/ServerlessRESTAPI/README.md

 ```
 aws s3api create-bucket --bucket <bucket-name>
 ```
-and upload the zip file.
+and upload the zip file.(Better to upload it via the website.
+If uploaded with CLI can generate an error *Unable to unzip file* while creating the stack)
 ```
 aws s3 cp <path-to-file> s3://<bucket-name>
 ```